 The morning comes, and also the night.
 In the previous verse, people had asked how much longer they must suffer.
 In this verse, Isaiah gives an ambiguous reply.

 Come back again.
 Isaiah tells them to come back later.
 Perhaps by then he will have an answer from the LORD God.

 VERSE 13.
 The burden on Arabia.
 In the forest in Arabia you will lodge, you caravans of Dedanites.

 VERSE 14.
 They brought water to him who was thirsty.
 The inhabitants of the land of Tema met the fugitives with their bread.

 NLT translation.
 O people of Tema, bring water to these thirsty people, food to these weary refugees.

 bring water to these thirsty people.
 This is the essence of Christian ministry.
 We bring spiritual “water” to those who are thirsty for it.

 food to these weary refugees.
-This is another way of putting it.
 We bring spiritual “food” to those who are hungry for it.

 VERSE 15.
 For they fled away from the swords, from the drawn sword, from the bent bow, and from the heat of battle.

 VERSE 16.
 For the Lord said to me, “Within a year, as a worker bound by contract would count it, all the glory of Kedar will fail,